hasura/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/apollo-client.md

 Now let's look at creating the Apollo Client Instance for the app. apollo-boost would have installed various dependencies that are used here.

-Open `lib/apolloClient.js` and write the following code
+Create a file called `apolloClient.js` inside the `lib` folder and write the following code

 ```javascript
 import fetch from 'isomorphic-unfetch'